box/genty/README.rst

 .. code-block:: python
     from box.test.genty import genty, genty_dataset, genty_args

-In version 0.4.0, however, you will no longer be able to import genty from box.test.
+In version 1.0.0, however, you will no longer be able to import genty from box.test.

-about
+About
 -----

 Genty, pronounced "gen-tee", stands for "generate tests".
 It promotes generative